-Try this experiment.
-Use your imagination to reach the goddess on the night of the full moon.
-First, see her floating in front of you.
-Once the sense of that image feels alive and stable, let it grow bigger, then merge with it, so that you and the goddess are now one.
+Try this as an experiment.
+Meet the Goddess on the night of this supermoon lunar eclipse.
+First, imagine Her floating in front of you.
+Once the sense of this image feels alive and stable, let it grow bigger and bigger, so that it’s exactly your size.
+Then merge with it.
+Sense–or just imagine–that you and the Goddess are now one.
 Don’t worry about how this happens, just allow it to happen.
-Let your thoughts merge with hers.
-Surrender into her body as you drift off to sleep.
+Let go of your thoughts.
+Let your neurons merge into Hers.
+Surrender into Her body as you drift off to sleep.

 During an eclipse, many of us are kept awake by the wild energy in the atmosphere.
-Collecting that energy into this sleeping form is an effective way to tame excited Shakti.
-Imagine yourself as a sleeping goddess, rising and falling with the world breath.
-Notice if you feel your system calming down as you do this.
+Collecting that energy into this sleeping form is an effective way to tame excited shakti.
+So if you don’t immediately fall asleep, it’s not a problem.
+Keep imagining yourself as a sleeping goddess, rising and falling with the world breath.
+Notice how your system is calming down as you do this.